j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

    CREATE TABLE users (id INTEGER PRIMARY KEY, name TEXT NOT NULL)
 ```

-* So let's discuss the results now.
-We have two tables users and roles_eab48ad667ed5a02.
-The database gets reset every 15 minutes.
+* Let's discuss the results with two tables: users and roles_eab48ad667ed5a02.
+The database resets every 15 minutes.

-* The users table has two columns name and id.
-id = 0 is assigned to a name and as per the structure of the table `PRIMARY KEY` is used for the column id which means we can't change the id to an existing value in this table.
-So as 0 is assigned to a name hence we directly can't change the value to 0
+* The users table contains two columns: name and id.
+The id = 0 is assigned to a name, and the table structure uses `PRIMARY KEY` for the id column, meaning we can't change the id to an existing value in this table.
+Since 0 is assigned to a name, we can't directly change the value to 0.

-* The second table (roles_44f63838742cf87d) is interesting.
-It has two columns admin and id.
-for `id = 0 admin = 1 `and for `id = 1 admin = 0`.
-So now it makes clear that only users with id = 0 have admin access.
+* The second table (roles_44f63838742cf87d) is intriguing.
+It has two columns: admin and id.
+For id = 0, admin = 1, and for id = 1, admin = 0.
+This indicates that only users with id = 0 have admin access.

-* So if we can make our id = 0 we can get admin access or we can make admin = 1 for id = 1.
+* Now, if we can change our id to 0, we can gain admin access, or we can set admin = 1 for id = 1.

-* Here is the interesting part `(id INTEGER, admin INTEGER, FOREIGN KEY(id) REFERENCES users(id) ON UPDATE CASCADE)`.
-This part tells us that the users table is the parent table and holds a foreign key realtion with its child table.
-So if we change the value of id in the users table it will automatically change the value in the roles table.
+* Here is the interesting part: `(id INTEGER, admin INTEGER, FOREIGN KEY(id) REFERENCES users(id) ON UPDATE CASCADE)`.
+This part tells us that the users table is the parent table and holds a foreign key relation with its child table.
+So, if we change the value of id in the users table, it will automatically change the value in the roles table.

-* So if we first make id = 0 to id = 3 in users table then we have id = 3 as admin = 1.
-Now if we change id = 1 to id = 5 we have id = 5 as admin = 0 in the roles table.
-And now finally if we change the id = 3 back to id = 1 then id = 1 will have admim = 1 which simply meanse we have admin role.
+* So, if we first change id = 0 to id = 3 in the users table, then we have id = 3 with admin = 1.
+Now, if we change id = 1 to id = 5, we have id = 5 with admin = 0 in the roles table.
+Finally, if we change id = 3 back to id = 1, then id = 1 will have admin = 1, which simply means we have admin role.

-* But here is a twist when you change the id = 1 to id = 5 the cookie will gets reset as it is menitoned you will always have id = 1.
-So we have to make sure that cookie doesn't change while doing so.
+* But there's a twist: when you change id = 1 to id = 5, the cookie will reset, as it is mentioned that you will always have id = 1.
+So, we have to ensure that the cookie doesn't change while doing so.

-* So let's start exploiting
+Let's start exploiting:

 1. `",id = 3 WHERE id = 0;--`

-    Now save the cookie somewhere
+   Save the cookie somewhere.

 2. `",id = 5 WHERE id = 1;--`

-    Put back the old cookie back
+   Put back the old cookie.

 3. `",id = 1 WHERE id = 3;--`

-* And we will get the flag in response
+And we will get the flag in response.

 ![flag](./images/bcactf/user/flag.png)